 The team on the ground in Rabat thought bicycles might be a great solution to help them get to school, but they didn't have the funding.
 I worked as part of the team to do fundraising here in Switzerland to have 350 bikes sent to this area near Rabat.
 I also worked with the school and local government there to get the addresses of the kids needing bikes.

-We're excited that this project seems to have gone really well over the past yeat and the school is asking us to help them replicate the program this year in another area!
+We're excited that this project seems to have gone really well over the past year and the school is asking us to help them replicate the program this year in another area!

-Any projects a little closer to hom that you're excited about?
+Any projects a little closer to home that you're excited about?

 We're working to invite these kids that are new to the area to participate in some of these activities each week.
-There are some challenging languae barriers, but we're trying to work with the parents so everyone feels comfortable and the kids have an opportunity to make local friends and get introduced to some of our foods and local culture in a really friendly and unintimidating environment.
-This is taking time and isn't without it's challenged, but we want these kids and families to feel like they have roots and community here, so this is really important.
+There are some challenging language barriers, but we're trying to work with the parents so everyone feels comfortable.
+The kids have an opportunity to make local friends and get introduced to some of our foods and local culture in a really friendly and unintimidating environment.
+This is taking time and isn't without it's challenges, but we want these kids and families to feel like they can grow roots and be part of the community here.

 Tasha: People feel they're too small to create impact, but it's not true.
 We can always find ways to create impact.
-If you have an idea, don't be afriad to bring it to other people.
-You will always be able to find others that are looking for opportunities to do good that will join you.
-Or, just be open to hearing the ideas of others so you can help with them.
-The impact of every single person is really important, and reminding people of our strength, collectively and individually, is really important to me.
+If you have an idea, don't be afraid to bring it to other people.
+You will always be able to find others that are looking for opportunities to do good who are willing to join you.
+Or, just be open to hearing the ideas of others so you can help together with them.
+The acts of every single person are really important.
+Reminding people of our strength, collectively and individually, is what I'm really passionate about.